kubernetes/website/content/en/docs/tasks/configure-pod-container/configure-pod-configmap.md

 ### Optional ConfigMaps

 In a Pod, or pod template, you can mark a reference to a ConfigMap as _optional_.
-If the ConfigMap is non-existent, the mounted volume will be empty.
+If the ConfigMap is non-existent, the configuration for which it provides data in the Pod (e.g. environment variable, mounted volume) will be empty.
-If the ConfigMap exists, but the referenced key is non-existent the path will be absent beneath the mount point.
+If the ConfigMap exists, but the referenced key is non-existent the data is also empty.

 #### Optional ConfigMap in environment variables